vlahm/Chime/Chime/README.md

 ---
 ### **2. Installation**
+All you need is: `pip install chime`

+If for some reason that doesn't work...

 1. Navigate to [https://github.com/vlahm/linux_utils/tree/master/Chime/dist](https://github.com/vlahm/linux_utils/tree/master/Chime/dist)
 2. Right-click `chime-1.0.0.tar.gz` and save link to desired location.
 3. Navigate to the folder where you saved the tarball, then execute: